 creating content in the knowledge base

-preparing a ready-made file or piece of content
+preparing a ready-made file or a piece of content

-If a recommendation can be carried out automatically, you’ll see the right button or action in its details.
+If a recommendation can be done automatically, you’ll see the right button or action in its details.

 Example: